AbdelrahmanAlaaeldin/Cybersecurity-Report-ARP-Spoofing-Using-Bettercap/home.md

    The goal of the experiment was to demonstrate how an attacker can intercept or manipulate traffic between two devices on a local network using ARP spoofing.

+## Threat Model

+The necessary Threat Model for this attack entails the adversary possessing the following capabilities:

+ 1. Local Network Access
+      - The attacker must be connected to the same local network as the victim (e.g., same Wi-Fi or LAN segment).
+      - This may be achieved through physical access (e.g., connecting to an open or weakly protected network) or remote compromise of a device already on the   network.

+2. Network Interface in Promiscuous Mode

+      - The attacker's machine must be able to listen to all packets on the network segment, which is typically possible on switched networks only after successful ARP spoofing.

+4. No Network Isolation or ARP Inspection

+      - The network does not implement protections like:

+             - Dynamic ARP Inspection (DAI)
+             - Static ARP entries
+             - Port security or VLAN isolation

+4. Sufficient Privileges

+      - The attacker has administrative (root) privileges on their machine to run tools like Bettercap and enable IP forwarding.

+6. No Encryption on Target Services

+      - For traffic to be interpretable (e.g., seeing credentials), the victim must be using insecure protocols (like HTTP, FTP, etc.).

 ## What is ARP Spoofing?

 ARP (Address Resolution Protocol) is used to map IP addresses to MAC (hardware) addresses on a local network.
 When a device wants to communicate with another, it sends an ARP request and the device with that IP replies with its MAC address.